-Actuarial staff do not have any Finance, Underwriting, or Claims responsibilities and do not have the ability to create or approve underwriting, claims, or accounting transactions/adjustments, thus creating a segregation of duties within the overall technical underwriting process around activities relating to pricing, performance monitoring, reserving, and analysis.
+With the exception of the SMF20 (Chief Actuary), actuarial staff do not have any Finance, Underwriting, or Claims responsibilities and do not have the ability to create or approve underwriting, claims, or accounting transactions/adjustments, thus creating a segregation of duties within the overall technical underwriting process around activities relating to pricing, performance monitoring, reserving, and analysis.

-The position of Chief Actuary (SIMF20), under the Senior Insurance Management Function 'SIMF' regime is held by the MICL Managing Director who is an Approved Person under the SIMF regime.
+The position of Chief Actuary (SMF20), under the Senior Managers and Certification Regime, is held by the MICL CFO.